qaptivator/plainimg2/README.md

 - [x] make an inno setup installer
 - [ ] fix the client area dragging being a bit choppy
 - [x] add a global VERSION.txt file which will be used everywhere (main.c, installer.iss, tag_release.sh etc)
+- [ ] add the image basename when an image is opened to the window's title